 If your property is damaged, hire only licensed and reputable workers, preferably from within your community.
 Beware of fly-by-night repair businesses that request payment before the work is done.

 Have a Plan in Place – for all Types of Emergencies

-It’s also important to have an emergency plan in the event of a major storm or other disaster.
+It’s also important to have an emergency plan in the event of a major storm or other disasters.
 Begin by putting a list together of what each occupant needs to know and do.
-This list should include a house escape plan, the locations of all emergency shut offs for the home’s essential systems and emergency phone numbers.
-The emergency plan should also include the tools and other items such as fire extinguishers, flashlights, first aid kit, utility tools, food , water and food that may be needed during an event or for the days immediately afterwards.
+This list should include a house escape plan, the locations of all emergency shut-offs for the home’s essential systems and emergency phone numbers.
+The emergency plan should also include the tools and other items such as fire extinguishers, flashlights, first aid kit, utility tools, food, water and food that may be needed during an event or for the days immediately afterward.

 Once a plan is worked out and put on paper, tour the house and review key issues with all occupants so they know where everything is, and understand what needs to be done and under what circumstances.

 First, review the escape plan so everyone is aware of the quickest and safest way to get through and out of the house.
 There should be a primary route and secondary escape plan for each room or area of the house.
 The need for ladders or other help for window access or egress and other special issues should be reviewed.
 The plan should also include a primary and secondary meeting location outside the house, and alternate ways to contact each other, including through someone outside the immediate area.